jruby/jruby-rack/README.md

 other Rack applications, a single runtime is created and shared for every request.

-## Servlet Context Init Parameters
+## JRuby-Rack Configuration

-JRuby-Rack can be configured by setting context init parameters in web.xml.
+JRuby-Rack can be configured by setting these key value pairs either as context init parameters in web.xml or as VM-wide system properties.

 - `rackup`: Rackup script for configuring how the Rack application is mounted.
 Required for Rack-based applications other than Rails or